Apple App Management

 Download Server Token

-- On the ABM portal, navigate to your ac on the bottom left corner and select Apps and Books.
+- On the ABM portal, click on your account on the bottom left corner and select Preferences.

-- Click on Payments and Billing > Apps and Books and click on the server token to be downloaded.
+- Click on Payments and Billing > Apps and Books > Server Tokens and click Download on the server token to be downloaded.

 Upload Server Token on MDM console